mhsrabiul/Concrete-Strength-Prediction/README.md

 - CatBoost and XGB also performed well, demonstrating the strength of ensemble learning methods.

 ## Contribution
 This prediction model was my undergraduate thesis project.
-I'm grateful to my supervisor- *Asst.
-Professor Mehedi Hasan*, Department of Building Engineering & Construction Management, Rajshahi University of Engineering & Technology- RUET.
+I'm grateful to my supervisor- [Asst.
+Professor Mehedi Hasan](https://www.becm.ruet.ac.bd/mehedihasan), Department of Building Engineering & Construction Management, Rajshahi University of Engineering & Technology- RUET.

-I also acknowledge that this project were completed with the assistance and cordial support of- *Ehasnul Bashar Pranto*, Undergrad Student, Department of Statistics, University of Rajshahi.
+I also acknowledge that this project were completed with the assistance and cordial support of- [Ehasnul Bashar Pranto](https://facebook.com/ehsanulbashar.pranto), Undergrad Student, Department of Statistics, University of Rajshahi.

 ## License